ckravi/super-heat/README.md

 ###Example Problem:
 A newly launched network service should be created on the currently least loaded availability zone.
+This can be extended to a range of placement problems to achieve proximity, load-balancing etc.

 ###Solution:
 Create a custom resource called  AvailZone.
 It has an attribute called least_loaded_zone.

+            class AvailZoneFinder(resource.Resource):

+            """
+            A resource for class aware optimal availability zone selection

+            """
+            support_status = support.SupportStatus(version='2014.1')

+            PROPERTIES = (
+                NAME, RES_CLASS,
+            ) = (
+                'name', 'res_class',
+            )

+            ATTRIBUTES = (
+                LEAST_LOADED_ZONE,
+            ) = (
+                'least_loaded_zone',
+            )

+            @property
+            def least_loaded_zone(self):
+                best_z = None
+                for zone in self.avz_list():
+                    if not best_z or best_z.load > zone.load:
+                        best_z = zone
+                return zone

 This attribute is computed by querying the different zone usage.
 The Nova::Server resource's availability zone parameter is set from the  AvailZone's least_loaded_zone attribute.

+    AvailZone:
+        type: OS::Nova::AvailZoneFinder
+        properties:
+            name: avail_zone_least
+            res_class: gold

     vSRX_Firewall-0-vnf-nova-instance:
         type: OS::Nova::Server
             properties:
                 availability_zone : { get_attr: [ AvailZone, least_loaded_zone ] }

+## Usecase: VNF License management
+Popular VNFs like vSRX require licenses.
+So Service Provider needs to do some of the following:
+i) acquire license from the vendor for each instance created in a network service ii) control the number of licensed VNFs on a per tenant basis.

+## Usecase: Per-tenant Per-VNF metering record

+Use heat to generate accounting records of usage of every type of VNF on a per-tenant basis.
+This can easily be extended to do OSS/BSS task like billing, licensing etc.